 Khade eyes record gold haul

 RANCHI: The euphoria of an Asian Games bronze is only a warm glow now.
-For Virdhawal Khade, it's time to move on and aim for higher.
-When the Maharashtra swimmer takes the plunge at the 34th National Games on Sunday, it will be another start.
+For Virdhawal Khade,

 "I had taken a month's vacation after the Guangzhou Games, and have resumed training for only about a month now.
 The National Games will be a good way to start my preparations for the London Olympics," Khade told TOI at the Beer Budhu Bhagat Aquatic Stadium on Saturday.